The Silly World of Dan Shootwrong

 Dan Shootwrong was found on an archived site that offered an assortment of ZZT worlds in a few bulk zip files.
 We do not know who author Bill Clark is.
 All that remains of whatever work he may have done with ZZT is Dan Shootwrong, a name that has become synonymous not with quality, but with ZZT worlds that present themselves as being a quality work which quickly fall apart when actually played.

 From playing this world from start to finish there aren't many clues onto Clark's experience with game development beyond this title.
 A few things about this world stick out, but even they shed little light onto this game's origins.
 What I can say confidently is that Clark was likely a musician to some degree.
 Various ZZT renditions of classical music are performed here and there.
 I also suspect him to be a religious man, or at least somebody whose life overlapped with church often enough to have left an impact on him, but that's best left for the actual church in Shootwrong.
-Other than than, information is as sparse as it can be.
+Other than that, information is as sparse as it can be.
 There are no credits listing any now-archaic methods of contact, nor are they are thank yous to friends or testers.

 Dan Shootwrong